 I have been utterly exhausted since day one of pregnancy in May 2019.
 I was barely able to exercise during those nine months.
 It took me weeks to so much as walk around the block postpartum.
 I skied groomers at six weeks, but at every little bump, I felt like my insides might just fall out.
 That’s some of the real-talk of my journey I believe we miss in this internet-perfect world we’re living in…

-Hear from six bad-ass moms with experience ranging from 8 weeks to 21 years.
+In our ode to the 'fifth trimester,' you'll hear from six bad-ass moms with experiences ranging from 8 weeks to 21 years.

 Happy Mothers Day!